All Day Hey! 2020

 nth-child() astounded us all.
 Definitely inspired me to look into doing some CSS art that's more interesting than my pixel art R2-D2.

 Charlotte then went on to explain how she evolved a university project, involving hexagons, into a brilliant business idea, Hexatope.
 I'm a big fan of this!
-I love how a customer can actually use the online application Charlotte built, purchase it and recieve a 3D model of their creation - jewellery.
+I love how a customer can actually use the online application Charlotte built, purchase it and receive a 3D model of their creation - jewellery.
 I do recommend this as a gift for anyone who likes to live an interesting life.

 Eli Schutze Ramirez – What Is the Deal With Internationalisation?